-&lt;sup>3Bierbrauer & Netzer (2012) use the Bayes-Nash fairness equilibrium as solution concept and provide conditions under which a mechanism can be made robust to intention-based reciprocity.
+&lt;sup>5Bierbrauer & Netzer (2012) use the Bayes-Nash fairness equilibrium as solution concept and provide conditions under which a mechanism can be made robust to intention-based reciprocity.
 They show that two-party problems such as the one studied here cannot be made fully robust to reciprocity since the insurance property cannot be satisfied.
 The insurance property means that players cannot affect the other players' payoffs by unilaterally deviating from truth-telling.

-&lt;sup>4An extensive experimental literature also exists looking at efficiency of implementation mechanisms in the public goods provision problem.
-Chen & Plott (1996), Chen & Tang (1998), and Healy (2006) highlight the importance of supermodularity in Groves-Ledyard mechanisms in improving public goods provision.
+&lt;sup>6An extensive experimental literature also exists looking at efficiency of implementation mechanisms in the public goods provision problem.
+Chen & Plott (1996), Chen & Tang (1998), and Healy (2006) study learning dynamics in public good provision mechanisms.
 Andreoni & Varian (1999) and Falkinger, Fehr, Gachter, & Winter-Ebmer (2000) study two-stage compensation mechanisms that build on work from Moore-Repullo (1988), while Harstad & Marese (1981, 1982), Attiyeh, Franciosi, & Isaac (2000), Arifovic & Ledyard (2004), and Bracht, Figuieres, & Ratto (2008) study the voluntary contribution game, Groves-Ledyard, and Falkinger mechanisms respectively.
 Masuda, Okano & Saijo (2014) study approval mechanisms and emphasize the need for implementation mechanisms to be robust to multiple reasoning processes and behavioral assumptions.